 I’m grateful that my theory and practice over the last 20 years has allowed me to expand the kinds of relationships I can effectively work with.
 This now includes committed multi-relational partners, so-called polyamory. (consensual non-monogamy – CNM), and open marriage or relationship.

 My training fully integrated sexuality into a model of relationship therapy, hence working with sexual diversity came naturally.
 Understanding kink, a broad term of erotic desire & sexual creativity and diversity, was an easier task because the underlying approach was and is intentionally sex-positive.

 History of Relationship Training & Development

 I spent 1997-99 studying and practicing methods learned in professional education with John Gottman, Ph.D.
 From 1998 until 2004, I trained with David Schnarch in three week-long intensive workshops, plus three additional 1 and 2 day workshops*.
-I have also done a 6 monthly case consultation in 2010 with him.
-I consulted monthly for two years with his partner, Ruth Morehouse, Ph.D.
+I have also done a 6 month case consultation in 2010 with him, and for nearly two years with his partner, Ruth Morehouse, Ph.D.